rackerlabs/design-system/_docs/style/text-conventions/helper-text.md

 ---
-title: Helper text and descriptions
+title: Helper text
 layout: docs
-category: Style
+category: Text conventions
 usage: |
   Helper text helps the user understand  what a user interface (UI) element is, and how it can be used.
 Helper text can be displayed on the page persistently, or can be displayed when the user hovers over a UI element.
 resource: true